 Other models such as marketing, delivery services, cannabis use devices, and online software or services.

 – Cultivation: Commercial interests linked to cannabis cultivation are carefully regulated.
 Its operation requires significant initial investments and horticultural knowledge.

--Production of products: Many patients or recreational users prefer to consume edible marijuana, tinctures, ointments and other infused products.
+-Production of products: Many patients or recreational users prefer to consume edible marijuana, tinctures, ointments, and other infused products.
 Check what could be your best option.

--Commercialisation or retail sale: It regularly works through dispensaries or collectives, but they are generally stores that sell cannabis-based products to authorised customers.
+-Commercialisation or retail sale: It regularly works through dispensaries or collectives, but they are generally stores that sell cannabis-based products to authorized customers.
 These are usually the most difficult and expensive to start, but also the most lucrative.

 – Residence: Being a bit more specific in the United States, virtually all people with a commercial marijuana license (and investors, in some cases) must be residents of the state.
 Colorado, for example, requires a two-year residency before granting a permit.

 – Criminal records: most rules prohibit criminals convicted of drug offenses (or violent crimes) from applying for a commercial marijuana license.